Johnny-Gasbeck/Zentra/README.md

 • High AOV Opportunity in Japan: Among the top 5 countries by revenue, Japan has the highest average order value (AOV) at $393, but the lowest order volume

 # Loyalty Program

-• Non-loyalty members have outperformed loyalty members in total revenue and average order value (AOV) over the full period as non-loyalty members generated $17M in revenue with an AOV of $263, while loyalty members generated $11M in revenue with an AOV of $225
+• Non-loyalty members have outperformed loyalty members in total revenue and AOV over the full period as non-loyalty members generated $17M in revenue with an AOV of $263, while loyalty members generated $11M in revenue with an AOV of $225

 • Non-loyalty members had a higher average monthly revenue of $357K, compared to $229K for loyalty members